 We must understand and develop standards and methods of operation that accommodate distinct levels of automated control.
 To help us do this, we think about the progressively higher levels of automation.
 As you move up that continuum, the balance between the roles of the driver and the machine steadily shifts more and more toward the machine.
-The continuum runs from vehicles with no automatic control systems all the way to vehicles with full automation that are capable of self-driving in all traffic and environmental conditions.
+The continuum runs from vehicles with no automated control systems (which we sometimes refer to as "Level 0") all the way to vehicles with full automation that are capable of self-driving in all traffic and environmental conditions (what we refer to as "Level 4").

 We are already familiar with function specific automation, where the driver has complete authority, but cedes limited fundamental control to the vehicle in certain normal driving or crash-imminent situations (such as enhanced steering control, automatic braking, adaptive cruise control, or lane keeping).
+Electronic stability control is another example that I'll discuss further later.
+We call these Level 1 automation.

 Combined function automation involves shared authority: The driver cedes primary control, but is still responsible for monitoring and safe operation.
 The driver is expected to be available at all times.
 An example would be a system that combined lane centering with adaptive cruise control for "hands-off" and "feet-off" driving.
 But it is still "eyes-on" driving; the driver must continually monitor the road and traffic.
+We refer to this as Level 2.

-In limited self-driving automation driving, the driver can cede full control authority to the vehicle under certain traffic and environmental conditions, but is expected to be ready and able to assume control occasionally.
-We consider the current Google concept vehicles to be in this category.
-At this level of automation, it would be possible for the driver to ride "hands-off," "feet-off," and "eyes-off" until the driver (or the vehicle) decides that it's time for the driver to resume control.
+In limited self-driving automation driving (Level 3), the driver can cede full control authority to the vehicle under certain traffic and environmental conditions, but is expected to be ready and able to assume control occasionally.
+At this level of automation, it would be possible for the driver to ride "hands-off," "feet-off," and

+"eyes-off" until the driver (or the vehicle) decides that it's time for the driver to resume control.

-In the full self-driving automation mode, the driver provides destination or navigation input, but is not expected to be available for control.
+In the full self-driving automation mode or Level 4 automation, the driver provides destination or navigation input, but is not expected to be available for control.
 Full control authority rests solely on the automated systems.
-However, the driver can still decide to assume control whenever the driver thinks it is desirable or appropriate to do so.
-We know of no such vehicle being designed for civilian highway use now, but at some time in the future this may be the logical outcome of the many efforts at automation currently underway.

 Automation offers an important and challenging new method for reducing crash risk that we believe holds great promise.
 The question is what we should be doing in terms of research and demonstrations to ensure that this new technology is responsibly entering the market and is ready for the unexpected.
-We must anticipate, for example, how vehicles with different levels of automation will respond to each other.
 As with any new and complicated technology, we must take care to guard against the creation of unintended negative consequences that could affect the public's confidence.

-NHTSA has been having extensive discussions with Google and numerous car makers and suppliers about their plans to develop and deploy vehicles with higher levels of automation and the issues that we believe are going to be important to its safe introduction.
+NHTSA has been sharing its research approach with numerous car makers and suppliers and hearing their plans to develop and deploy vehicles with higher levels of automation.
+We believe there are factors that must be considered as these types of vehicles are deployed.